cloudberrydb/cloudberrydb/DEV_SETUP.md

 vagrant halt
 ```

-Now, before bringing up vagrant again, we will need to make sure that we have
+Now, before bringing up vagrant again, we need to make sure that we have the
-VirtualBox guest addtions setup.
+VirtualBox guest additions setup.
 This sadly requires an extra step (which
 hopefully will go away in future version of Vagrant and VirtualBox).
 From
 the host terminal, type in the following command:
 ```shell
 vagrant plugin install vagrant-vbguest
 ```

-Now bring up the virtual box again, by typing (in the host OS terminal), the
+Now bring up virtual box again, by typing (in the host OS terminal), the
 following commands:
 ```shell
 vagrant up